EtheaDev/StyledComponents/README.md

 ## Components similar to Delphi VCL Buttons, Toolbar, DbNavigator, BindNavigator, ButtonGroup and CategoryButtons with Custom Graphic Styles, and an advanced, full-customizable TaskDialog, also with animations!

-### Actual official version: 3.5.0
+### Actual official version: 3.5.1

+---
+## A brief description

-StyledComponents is a library of VCL components for Delphi (32 and 64 bit) that allow you to overcome the limits imposed by standard VCL components, maintaining 100% compatibility of the properties.
+**StyledComponents** is a set of VCL components for Delphi (32 and 64 bit) that allow you to overcome the limits imposed by standard VCL components, maintaining 100% compatibility of the properties.

 You can easily use them, as a replacement for the standard ones, as well as to provide new features.